1 euro cent coin: Obverse (national) sides

 The obverse side of the coin depends on the issuing country.
-All have to include twelve stars (in most cases a circle around the edge), the engravers initials and the year of issue.
-New designs also have to include the name or initials of the issuing country.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece is the only such country, hence engraving "1 ΛΕΠΤΟ" upon its coins); Austria ignores this rule, engraving "EIN EURO CENT" on its coins.
+All have to include the name or an abbrevation of the issuing country.
+The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "1 ΛΕΠΤΟ" (1 lepto) on its coins); Austria ignores this rule, engraving "EIN EURO CENT" on its coins, hence will have to change its design to comply this rule.

+Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
+Monaco minted coins dated 2001 although these entered circulation in 2002 too.

-Planned designs
+Potential designs

-Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin.
+Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
+On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs; however, it is not known exactly when they will adopt the currency, and hence these are not yet minted.
-See enlargement of the Eurozone for expected entry dates of these countries.
+See enlargement of the eurozone for expected entry dates of these countries.

 Usage

 The one- and two-cent coins were initially introduced to ensure that the transition to the euro was not used as an excuse by retailers to heavily round up prices.
-However, due to the cost of maintaining a circulation of low-value coins by business and the mints, Belgium, Finland, Ireland, Italy, the Netherlands and Slovakia round prices to the nearest five cents (Swedish rounding) if paying by cash, while producing only a handful of those coins for collectors, rather than general circulation.
-Despite this, the coins are still legal tender and produced outside these states, so if customers with one-cent coins minted elsewhere wish to pay with them, they may.
+However, due to the cost of maintaining a circulation of low-value coins by business and the mints, Belgium, Estonia, Finland, Ireland, Italy, Lithuania, the Netherlands and Slovakia round prices to the nearest five cent (Swedish rounding) if paying by cash, while producing only a handful of those coins for collectors, rather than general circulation.
+However, each euro country will always have to accept the small coins as legal tender.

-The Nederlandse Bank calculated it would save $36 million a year by not using the smaller coins.
+The Nederlandsche Bank calculated it would save $36 million a year by not using the smaller coins.
 Other countries such as Germany favoured retaining the coins due to retailers' desire for €1.99 prices, which appear more attractive to the consumer than €2.00 (psychological pricing).
 According to a 2021 Eurobarometer survey of citizens across the Eurozone, 67% of respondents were in favor of the removal of the 1 and 2 cent coins and rounding of prices; with over 75% in Finland, Ireland, Italy and Slovakia.
 All countries in the eurozone showed a plurality of people in favor of the abolishment.